 We became expats and moved halfway across the world to earn even more.
 We are rocking semi-passive side hustles to explore and enjoy what we really like doing, such as blogging, all the while accelerating our net worth.

 Counting every dollar we spend

 “You cant manage what you don’t measure”.
 So we have been tracking every dollar we spend, since January 2017.
 Armed with that knowledge, we are cutting expenses by being frugal where we can, while at the same time splashing out on what really matters to us (like holidays).

 Counting every dollar we save and invest

 Those who save diligently can become rich, those who invest diligently become wealthy.
 So we created a simple yet robust savings and investment plan.
 Saving ever dollar alone wouldn’t help us reach financial independence as quickly as we want.
 For that our money has to work for us, invested in proven, time-tested investments such as low-cost index funds.

-Counting every dollar this way has rocketed our net worth by over $200,000 in just 2 years!
 When the passive income generated by our investments = our expenses, we will be financially independent and no longer need to work for money.
 Our life becomes work-optional!